turbolinks/turbolinks/README.md

 - `turbolinks:click` fires when you click a Turbolinks-enabled link.
 The clicked element is the event target.
 Access the requested location with `event.data.url`.
 Cancel this event to let the click fall through to the browser as normal navigation.
 - `turbolinks:before-visit` fires before visiting a location, except when navigating by history.
 Access the requested location with `event.data.url`.
 Cancel this event to prevent navigation.
 - `turbolinks:visit` fires immediately after a visit starts.
 - `turbolinks:request-start` fires before Turbolinks issues a network request to fetch the page.
+Access the XMLHttpRequest object with `event.data.xhr`.
 - `turbolinks:request-end` fires after the network request completes.
+Access the XMLHttpRequest object with `event.data.xhr`.
 - `turbolinks:before-cache` fires before Turbolinks saves the current page to cache.
 - `turbolinks:before-render` fires before rendering the page.
 Access the new `<body>` element with `event.data.newBody`.
 - `turbolinks:render` fires after Turbolinks renders the page.
 This event fires twice during an application visit to a cached location: once after rendering the cached version, and again after rendering the fresh version.